rebeccahigson/habit-tracker/README.md

 ## Features

 - Statistics summary with a doughnut chart from Chart.js
-- Summare of current streak of consecutive successful entries
+- Summary of current streak of consecutive successful entries
 - Cross check with latest entry date to ensure only one entry per day
 - Completion page triggered after habit period is over with an option to reset habit count